CrossRef/event-data-user-guide/docs/sources/twitter.md

 ## What it is

 Twitter users discuss registered content items in tweets.
 They also retweet others who have discussed registered content items.
 The Twitter agent monitors a stream of tweets and tries to match DOI links, landing page links, and unlinked DOIs back to registered content items.
+Note that we use a unique URI format when we refer to Tweets.

 ## What it does